-Assumptions made in this example: EFC of \$0, Full Pell Eligibility, Institutional Grant for Books and Tuition for 12 credit hours.
-You must apply for financial aid at www.studentaid.gov in order to see your actual figures.
+Assumptions made in this example: SAI of \$0, Full Pell Eligibility, Institutional Grant for Books and Tuition for 12 credit hours.
+The Loan amounts are based on a first year dependent student.
+You must apply for financial www.studentaid.gov in order to see your actual figures.

-- \\ Cost of Attendance explanation: - Tuition & Fees costs are based on 15 credit hours. - On Campus vs. Off Campus Residence is based on the housing plans entered on the FAFSA. - On Campus housing cost is entered as the most expensive option. - \\\ The EFC, scholarship, grant, and loan amounts assume full-time enrollment. (at least 12 credit hours) Less than full-time enrollment may reduce these amounts. - \\\\ VA Benefits are unknown at this time since they are specific to each educational program and student situation. - \\\\\ Not all students are eligible for Work Study.
+- Cost of Attendance explanation: - Tuition & Fees costs are based on 15 credit hours. - On Campus vs. Off Campus Residence is based on the housing plans entered on the FAFSA. - On Campus housing cost is entered as the average rate charged. - The SAI, scholarship, grant, and loan amounts assume full-time enrollment. (at least 12 credit hours) Less than full-time enrollment may reduce these amounts. - VA Benefits are unknown at this time since they are specific to each educational program and student situation. - Not all students are eligible for Work Study.
 Possible hours and earnings are unknown at the time of this financial aid offer.
 After a student is hired for an on-campus job, a separate financial aid offer with Work Study will be presented.